jhdevuk/ideal/README.md

-`ideal` is a collection of tools used to generate client side assets, wrapped up in an easy to use CLI.
+`ideal` is a collection of tools to generate client side assets, wrapped up in an easy to use CLI.
 It currently supports both `TypeScript` and `SASS`.

 # Getting Started